zuoy1563/WorkNotesPublic/Tuts/XML/XMLProcessing.md

 XQuery Tips:
 - function body is enclosed by {}.
 It must end with a return statement
 - variable value is also enclosed by {}
-- use //NODE_NAME to avoid using for loops
+- avoid using //NODE_NAME, it slows down the performance

 Java side will use Saxon to run XQuery.